 Masks will also be available to students free of charge in Iggy’s Cupboard.

-Social distancing, directional signage, and plexiglass shields will be installed in the bookstore to guide and protect patrons.
-Students will work with bookstore greeters to get answers to their questions and runners will assist with textbook pickup.
+Social distancing, directional signage, and plexiglass shields are installed in the bookstore to guide and protect patrons.
+Students will work with bookstore greeters to get answers to their questions and runners can assist with textbook pickup.

 Contactless Textbook Delivery:

 The Bookstore again will offer contactless delivery of all textbooks.
 This time, however, the Bookstore will carry the textbooks, allowing for faster updates to faculty and faster fulfillment of textbooks of online orders (2-3 days instead of 2-3 weeks).
 Also, have your textbooks shipped either to your off-campus address or for in-store pick up.